mVaibhavPrakash/Java-Learning/Demon Thread.md

 | Life is dependent on user threads	| Life is independent |
 | Daemon threads are created by JVM | 	An application creates its own user threads. |
 | provides service to the user thread which runs in the background |	Used for foreground tasks |

+## Can we make main() thread as daemon?

+Main thread is always non daemon.
+We cannot make it daemon.

 ### Conclusion